Read our 2022 annual report

 Way forward for the Surge Approach (CMAM and Health): Launch of revised guidelines

-This session will provide an overview of key learning generated within the ERNE programme, and via the Global CMAM Surge Technical Working Group and West Africa CMAM Surge Taskforce which has informed the revision of the “Surge Approach Orientation Guide”.
-A short introduction to the guide and updated tools and resources will be given.
+This session provided an overview of key learning generated within the ERNE programme, and via the Global CMAM Surge Technical Working Group and West Africa CMAM Surge Taskforce which has informed the revision of the “Surge Approach Orientation Guide”.
+A short introduction to the guide and updated tools and resources was given.

 - Lucy Lafferty, Health and Nutrition Surge Manager, ERNE Programme Co-ordination Unit, Concern Worldwide